spatialthoughts/qgis-tutorials/source/docs/digitizing_basics.rst

    :align: center

 22. Click the :guilabel:`Add feature` button and click on the map canvas to add a polygon vertex.
-Digitize the polygon represneting the park.
+Digitize the polygon representing the park.
 Make sure you snap to the roads vertices so there are no gaps between the park polygons and road lines.
 Right-click to finish the polygon.